3 Day Itinerary for Sun-Drenched Seville Spain

 Updated: Dec 27, 2020

-Pretty sun-drenched Seville is one of my favorites cities in Europe and and a must visit destination in Andalucia.
+Here's the perfect itinerary for three days in pretty sun-drenched Seville.
+Seville is one of my favorites cities in Europe and and a must visit destination in Andalusia.
 It's a happy wonderful-to-be-alive place, teeming with people, scented orange blossoms, and flamenco music.
 I mean, it's sunny 300 days a year.
 Wouldn't that make anyone happy?